-Among several mathematical formalisms proposed for defining a formal semantics of BP models, Petri nets (van der Aalst, 1998) are the most used paradigm to capture the execution semantics of the control flow aspects of graph-based procedural languages.
-(The BPMN case is discussed in (Dijkman et al., 2008).)
+Among several mathematical formalisms proposed for defining a formal semantics of BP models, Petri nets [24] are the most used paradigm to capture the execution semantics of the control flow aspects of graph-based procedural languages.
+(The BPMN case is discussed in [5].)
 Petri net models enable a large number of analysis techniques, but they do not provide a suitable basis to represent and reason about additional domain knowledge.
 In our framework we are able to capture the token game semantics underlying workflow models, and we can also declaratively represent constructs, such as exception handling behavior or synchronization of active branches only (inclusive merge), which, due to their non-local semantics, are cumbersome to capture in standard Petri nets.
 In addition, the logical grounding of our framework makes it easy to deal with the modeling of domain knowledge and the integration of reasoning services.

-Program analysis and verification techniques have been largely applied to the analysis of process behavior, e.g., (Fu et al., 2004; Liu et al., 2007).
-These works are based on the analysis of finite state models through model checking techniques (Clarke et al., 1999) where queries, formulated in some temporal logics, specify properties of process executions.
+Program analysis and verification techniques have been largely applied to the analysis of process behavior, e.g., [7, 12].
+These works are based on the analysis of finite state models through model checking techniques [4] where temporal logics queries specify properties of process executions.
 However, these approaches are restricted to properties regarding the control flow only (e.g., properties of the ordering, presence, or absence of tasks in process executions), and severe limitations arise when taking into consideration ontology-related properties representing specific domain knowledge.
 There is a growing body of contributions beyond pure control flow verification.
-In (Weber et al., 2010) the authors introduce the notion of Semantic Business Process Validation, which aims at verifying properties related to the absence of logical errors which extend the notion of workflow soundness (van der Aalst, 1998).
+In [26] the authors introduce the notion of Semantic Business Process Validation, which aims at verifying properties related to the absence of logical errors which extend the notion of workflow soundness [24].
 Validation is based on an execution semantics where token passing control flow is combined with the AI notion of state change induced by domain related logical preconditions/effects.
 The main result is constituted by a validation algorithms which runs in polynomial time under some restrictions on the workflow structure and on the expressivity of the logic underlying the domain axiomatization, i.e., binary Horn clauses.
 This approach is focused on providing efficient techniques for the verification of specific properties, while the verification of arbitrary behavioral properties, such as the CTL formulae allowed in our framework, is not addressed.
-Moreover, our language for annotations, encompassing OWL-RL, is more expressive than binary Horn clauses.
+Moreover, our language for annotations is more expressive than binary Horn clauses.

-Several works propose the extension to business process management of techniques developed in the context of the semantic web.
-Meta-model process ontologies, e.g., (Francescomarino et al., 2009; Lin, 2008), are derived from BP modeling languages and notations with the aim of specifying in a declarative, formal, and explicit way concepts and constraints of a particular language.
-Semantic Web Services approaches, such as OWL-S (Burstein et al., 2004) and WSMO (Fensel et al., 2006), make an essential use of ontologies in order to facilitate the automation of discovering, combining and invoking electronic services over the Web.
+Several works propose the extension to business process management of techniques developed in the context of the semantic web [8].
+Meta-model process ontologies, e.g., [11], are derived from BP modeling languages and notations with the aim of specifying in a declarative, formal, and explicit way concepts and constraints of a particular language.
+Semantic Web Services approaches, such as OWL-S [2] and WSMO [6], make an essential use of ontologies in order to facilitate the automation of discovering, combining and invoking electronic services over the Web.
 To this end they describe services from two perspectives: from a functional perspective a service is described in terms of its functionality, preconditions and effects, input and output; from a process perspective, the service behavior is modeled as an orchestration of other services.
 However, in the above approaches the behavioral aspects are abstracted away, since the semantics of the provided constructs is not axiomatized within their respective languages, hampering the availability of reasoning services related to the execution of BPs.